The Advantages of Starting a Business after 40 |

 You need only decide to get in the game and begin your journey.
 Five years from now, you’ll be five years older, whether you do this or not.

 Tomorrow is a brand new day.
 That’s as good a time as any to begin.You need only decide to get in the game and begin your journey.
-Five years from now, you’ll be five years older,… Click To Tweet
+Five years from now, you’ll be five years older, whether you do it or not.
+Click To Tweet

 *I'm a big fan of these guys, and I encourage you to check out their sites and social profiles.
 Gary Vee is huge on Instagram, Medium and YouTube, while James Altucher runs a brilliant podcast and is the author of some very thought-provoking books on business, life and reinvention.
 Pat is a legend in the online business world and his podcast is consistently one of the top-ranking ones on iTunes.
 Google them all and learn.